 Yes.
 Stability is critical to proper function.
 Spine instability is a sign of worse things to come.
 Addressing it now will help to prevent problems later.
 What kinds of problems?
 First, spine instability can lead to instability elsewhere, such as the knee (there are some self-tests here you can perform as well).
 Spine instability can also stress the facet joint and lead to arthritis or put pressure on the nerves, irritating not just the back or neck but also other structures the affected nerve branch supplies (e.g., the hip, knee, or ankle if it’s a lower back nerve).
 Discs can become overly stressed, causing bulging, herniations, or degeneration.

 A simple flexion-extension X-ray will allow your interventional orthopedic physician to assess you for spine instability.
-If there is spine instability and/or other spine issues, such as those discussed above, there are nonsurgical treatment options that may be able to help.
+If there is spine instability and/or other spine issues, such as those discussed above, we have non-surgical treatment options for back pain that may be able to help, and they are the trusted alternatives to back surgery.
 However, making sure you have the right test to assess the source of your back pain is key!